-- 11. The complainant has not produced the original agreement before this Commission.
-He has also not produced any original documents.
+- 11. The complainants have not produced the original agreement before this Commission.
+They have has also not produced any original documents.
 The documents produced along with the complaint are not genuine and cannot be admitted in evidence without testing the veracity of the document.
 Several Police cases were registered against the opposite parties at the instance of some complainants.
 Almost all documents were taken away by the Police in connection with the investigation.
 The opposite parties were also in judicial custody for more than 21 days.
 During this period most of the office records were taken away by some interested persons.
 It is apprehended that some forged documents might have been created to raise false claims against the opposite parties.
 Therefore, the documents relied upon by the complainant are disputed documents and cannot be admitted in evidence. - 12.
 According to the version, the delay in completing the construction of the apartment is attributable to several factors including lorry labour strike, hike in the price of sand, shortage of construction materials like sand, scarcity of stone etc. In the year 2012, there was stone quarry strike which continued for days together.
 Scarcity of cement also resulted in stopping of construction activities.
 The opposite parties did not opt for purchase of low quality sand or low grade cement and did not wish to compromise on the structural strength and durability of the building.
 In the year 2013, sand labourer's strike had become violent.
 Again in the year 2014, construction industry had gone into stagnancy as a result of rising cement price.
 There was complete restriction for quarrying and excavations at environmentally fragile places.
 These factors were beyond the control of the opposite parties.
 The true state of affairs had been communicated to the complainant at all relevant times.
-The complainant is trying to wriggle out of the consequences provided for such situations.
+The complainants are trying to wriggle out of the consequences provided for such situations.
 There was no unfair trade practice, deficiency in service or undue delay on the part of the opposite parties.
-Therefore the complainant is not entitled to any compensation as claimed.
+Therefore the complainants are not entitled to any compensation as claimed.
 The opposite parties are taking all necessary steps to complete the construction of the apartment in a time bound manner.

 - 13. The 1st opposite party is a Private Limited Company with only three Directors.
 The entire dealings of the company are managed by the Managing Director, the Chairman and the Director.
-The complainant has no cause of action to institute the present complaint.
+But, other persons having no interest are also made opposite parties.
+Therefore the complaint is liable to be dismissed for misjoinder of parties.
+The complainants have no cause of action to institute the present complaint.
 None of the reliefs sought for can be allowed or granted.
 The interest claimed is exorbitant.
 Therefore, the complaint is liable to be dismissed with costs. - 14.
 On the above pleadings, both sides went to trial.
-The complainant filed affidavit in lieu of chief examination.
-Exhibits A1 to A8 documents are marked on the side of complainants.
-Through the counsel for the opposite parties wanted to cross examine the complainant the attempt was later given up.
-Therefore the complainant's evidence was closed.
+The firstcomplainant filed affidavit in lieu of chief examination.
+He was examined as PW1 and ExhibitsA1 to A6 documents are marked on the side of complainants.
+The Counsel for the opposite parties cross examined the 1stcomplainant.
 A proof affidavit has been filed on behalf of all the opposite parties producing one document marked as Exhibit B1.
 No oral evidence was adduced by them.
 After close of evidence both the parties were heard.